Xithrius/xithrius.cloud/src/content/blog/archive/neat-docker-commands.md

 ---
 title: "Neat Docker commands"
 pubDate: "2023-01-22"
+archiveReason: "These are pretty basic commands.
+Go deeper in a new blog post in the future."
 ---

 With the docker command below, you're able to create an Ubuntu shell with the files contained in the current working directory.
 This is neat for quickly testing out something like a shell script on a different version of Ubuntu, or just seeing if your C program compiles at all somewhere else.